Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Equivalence of p -th and classical levelset filtrations

 \section{Equivalence of \texorpdfstring{$\Dim$}{p}-th and classical levelset filtrations}

-In this section, we prove that the $\Dim$-th levelset filtration defined in Section~\ref{sec:p-levelzz} and the classical one defined by Carlsson et al.~\cite{carlsson2009zigzag-realvalue} produce equivalent $\Dim$-th persistence intervals.
-We first recall the classical definition in Section~\ref{sec:levelzz} and then prove our conclusion in Section~\ref{sec:equiv-p-levelzz-equiv}.
+In this section, we prove that the $\Dim$-th levelset filtration defined in Section~\ref{sec:p-levelzz} and the classical definition by Carlsson et al.~\cite{carlsson2009zigzag-realvalue} produce equivalent $\Dim$-th persistence intervals.
+We first recall the classical definition in Section~\ref{sec:levelzz} and provide the proof in Section~\ref{sec:equiv-p-levelzz-equiv}.